 Results of gamma measurements made by BNI are presented in the confirmatory report (Ref.
 4).
-Gamma scans were conducted using a sodium iodide detector in a walk-over scan of the excavated area, and after all contamination was removed measurements were made with a lead-shielded detector at 10-ft intervals.4
+Gamma scans were conducted using a sodium iodide detector in a walk-over scan of the excavated area, and after all contamination was removed measurements were made with a lead-shielded detector at 10-ft intervals.

-Four pressurized ionization chamber (PIC) readings were taken at this property by BNI.
-The results and the locations of these readings are presented in the confirmatory report.
+One pressurized ionization chamber (PIC) reading was taken at this property by BNI.
+The results and the location of the reading are presented in the confirmatory report.

 Gamma exposure rate measurements were made by ORNL at the ground surface and at 1 m above the surface.
-Gamma exposure rates ranged from 5 to 8 μ R/h (microroentgens per hour) and averaged 7 μ R/h both at 1 m and at the surface.
+Gamma exposure rates ranged from 5 to 8 $\mu$ R/h (microroentgens\ per hour) and averaged 7 $\mu$ R/h both at 1 m and at the surface.